Women’s Justice Project

 The Women’s Justice Project is the first and only program in Oregon to exclusively address issues related to women in Oregon’s criminal legal system.

-For nearly ten years, our staff have been providing direct legal services and other supports to people incarcerated in Coffee Creek Correctional Facility (CCCF), Oregon’s only women’s prison.
+For over ten years, our staff have been providing direct legal services and other supports to people incarcerated in Coffee Creek Correctional Facility (CCCF), Oregon’s only women’s prison.
 We understand well the experiences of women in Oregon’s criminal legal system, from arrest through to reentry.
 Women’s pathways to prison are complex, often involving complicated histories of abuse, trauma, and numerous other hardships.
-Through their experiences we see how Oregon’s criminal legal system does not address these complex root causes of criminalized behavior, and instead excessively sentences women, imposing unnecessary and harmful consequences on them and in turn on their children and families.
+Through our clients’ experiences, we see how Oregon’s criminal legal system does not adequately consider or address the root causes of criminalized behavior.
+Instead, Oregon’s criminal legal system sentences women to excessively long terms in prison and causes unnecessary harm to the women, their children, and their families.
 Women’s experiences reveal the undeniable truth that Oregon’s criminal legal system is focused on punishment and family regulation and promotes intergenerational harm.

 The Women’s Justice Project advocates for more just and humane treatment of women in the criminal legal system.
 While we address various issues impacting women who are incarcerated in CCCF, our efforts are primarily focused on the areas listed below.
 In pursuit of our efforts, we continue to document and track women’s experiences, develop creative litigation opportunities, advocate for policy change, provide public education and raise public awareness through campaigns.